Planar Tur\'an Number of Double Stars: Planar Tur an number of S2,5

-\item \textbf{One of the vertices $e$ or $f$ has two neighbors in $S_1$, while the other has one neighbor.} Suppose $e$ is the neighbor of $a$ and $d$, and $f$ is the neighbor of $d$ (see Figure \ref{fig_s_3,4_6,6}(vi)).
-Similarly as before, $a$ and $d$ both cannot have an outer edge.
-The vertices $b$ and $c$ can have one outer edge and the vertices $\{a,b,c,d\}$ can form a path of length $3$ in $S_1$.
-Thus the maximum number of edges deleted is at most $14+3_{\text{in $S_1$}}+2_{\text{out of $S_1$}}+2_{\text{out of $e,f$}}=21$.
-In the other case, assume that $e$ is the neighbor of $a$ and $d$, and $f$ is the neighbor of $b$ (see Figure \ref{fig_s_3,4_6,6}(vii)).
-The vertices $a,b$ and $d$ cannot have an outer edge, but they along with $c$ can form a path of length $3$ in $S_1$.
-The vertex $c$ can have one outer edge.
-Thus the maximum number of edges deleted is at most $14+3_{\text{in $S_1$}}+1_{\text{out of $S_1$}}+2_{\text{out of $e,f$}}=20$.
+\item \textbf{One of the vertices $e$ or $f$ has two neighbors in $S_1$, while the other has one neighbor.} There are two possibilities.
+In the first case, without loss of generality, suppose $e$ is the neighbor of $a$ and $d$, and $f$ is the neighbor of $d$ (see Figure \ref{fig_s_3,4_6,6}(vi)).
+Similarly, as before, the vertices $a$ and $d$ cannot have a neighbor in $V(G)\backslash H$.
+The vertices $b$ and $c$ can have at most one neighbor in $V(G)\backslash H$ each, and the vertices $\{a,b,c,d\}$ can form a path of length $3$ in $S_1$.
+If the vertices $e$ and $f$ are adjacent, then they cannot have a neighbor in $V(G)\backslash H$.
+Thus, the number of edges deleted is at most $14+3+2+2=21$.

+In the other case, without loss of generality, assume that $e$ is the neighbor of $a$ and $d$, and $f$ is the neighbor of $b$ (see Figure \ref{fig_s_3,4_6,6}(vii)).
+The vertices $a,b$ and $d$ cannot have a neighbor in $V(G)\backslash H$, but they along with $c$ can form a path of length $3$ in $S_1$.
+The vertex $c$ can have at most one neighbor in $V(G)\backslash H$.
+Thus, the number of edges deleted is at most $14+3+1+2=20$.

-\item \textbf{Both the vertices $e$ and $f$ have two neighbors in $S_1$.} Suppose $e$ and $f$ are neighbors of both $a$ and $d$, see Figure \ref{fig_s_3,4_6,6}(viii).
-Similarly as before, $a$ and $d$ both cannot have an outer edge.
-The vertices $b$ and $c$ can have one outer edge each.
+\item \textbf{Both the vertices $e$ and $f$ have two neighbors in $S_1$.} There are three possibilities.
+In the first case, without loss of generality, suppose $e$ and $f$ are neighbors of both $a$ and $d$, see Figure \ref{fig_s_3,4_6,6}(viii).
+Similarly, as before, the vertices $a$ and $d$ cannot have a neighbor in $V(G)\backslash H$.
+The vertices $b$ and $c$ can have at most one neighbor in $V(G)\backslash H$ each.
 The vertices $\{a,b,c,d\}$ can form a path of length $3$ in $S_1$.
+If the vertices $e$ and $f$ are adjacent, then they cannot have a neighbor in $V(G)\backslash H$.
+Thus, the number of edges deleted is at most $15+3+2+2=22$.

-Thus the maximum number of edges deleted is at most $15+3_{\text{in $S_1$}}+2_{\text{out of $S_1$}}+2_{\text{out of $e,f$}}=22$.
-On the other hand, assume $e$ is the neighbor of both $a$ and $d$, while $f$ is the neighbor of $a$ and $b$ (see Figure \ref{fig_s_3,4_6,6}(ix)).
-The vertices $a,b$ and $d$ cannot have an outer edge, but they along with $c$ can form a path of length $3$ in $S_1$.
-The vertex $c$ can have one outer edge.
-Thus the maximum number of edges deleted is at most $15+3_{\text{in $S_1$}}+1_{\text{out of $S_1$}}+2_{\text{out of $e,f$}}=21$.
-In the last case, assume $e$ is the neighbor of $a$ and $d$ both, while $f$ is the neighbor of $b$ and $c$ (see Figure \ref{fig_s_3,4_6,6}(x)).
-The vertices $a,b,c$ and $d$ cannot have an outer edge, but they can form a path of length $3$ in $S_1$.
-Thus the maximum number of edges deleted is at most $15+3_{\text{in $S_1$}}+2_{\text{out of $e,f$}}=20$.
+On the other hand, without loss of generality, assume $e$ is the neighbor of both $a$ and $d$, while $f$ is the neighbor of $a$ and $b$ (see Figure \ref{fig_s_3,4_6,6}(ix)).
+The vertices $a,b$ and $d$ cannot have a neighbor in $V(G)\backslash H$, but they along with $c$ can form a path of length $3$ in $S_1$.
+The vertex $c$ can have at most one neighbor in $V(G)\backslash H$ each.
+Thus, the number of edges deleted is at most $15+3+1+2=21$.